-The use of CBD is legal in several regions of the US, all thanks to its ability to interact with the endocannabinoids system without producing adverse side effects.
+The use of Cannabidiol (CBD) is legal in several regions of the US, all thanks to its ability to interact with the Endocannabinoids system without producing adverse side effects.
 The legalization of CBD for both recreational and medicinal use in various regions of the US has brought about an increased interest in the potential benefits of what it has to offer.
-Trying to understand the cannabis plant can be tricky.
-This is because most regulations focus on banning marijuana but not hemp.
+Trying to understand the cannabis plant can be tricky due to most regulations focusing on banning marijuana but not hemp.
 It is pertinent to note that the term marijuana and hemp may sound and appear confusing even to most CBD users.
 This is because the terms are often used interchangeably while referring to different items.
 This article will focus on bringing a solution to the age-long confusion between hemp and marijuana, stating their differences.

 The Cannabis Plant

 The cannabis plant is popularly known to have some therapeutic features that are capable of providing various medical benefits to man.
 It was used in Chinese and Roman medicine for tapeworm infection, menstrual disorder, seizures, and wound healing.
 The plant has three species wit clear cut differences based on the concentration of the plant-based chemicals and their pattern of growth.
 This plant is sub-grouped into two categories, popularly known as marijuana or cannabis and hemp.

 Before some attempts in differentiating between these two categories, many people believe that hemp is obtained from the male plant while marijuana is derived from the female plant.
 Although these differences looked quite simple and easy to understand, they focused on a few parameters, which may not be enough in most cases.
 Let’s take a look at the plants separately before discussing their differences.